Retrial or Rehearing

 Two other cases reflect our advocacy, not just on appeal but also with retrials as military defense lawyers.

 In United States v.
-Schloff, we represented a medical provider accused of fondling patients during office visits.
+Army O-1, we represented a medical provider accused of fondling patients during office visits.
 Despite an aggressive defense at trial, the members convicted him of one of four charges.
 On appeal, we successfully established that he did not get a fair trial due to unlawful command influence.
 The Army Court of Criminal Appeals reversed the conviction.
 With that, the Army decided to do a retrial.
 Again, in an aggressive and well-prepared defense, we convinced the members to find him not guilty.
 The second result is what should have happened at the first trial had not two of the members brought up command influence issues during deliberations.

 A third case involved an Air Force medic convicted of fondling patients.
 As his appellate military defense counsel we were successful in having his conviction overturned.
 He was released from confinement.
 During the work ups to a retrial we were able to convince the prosecution that an administrative discharge was a suitable resolution for all concerned.